philiplim1509/philiplim1509/README.md

 ## Private Project :0
 To get a snippet of my personal project, I have worked on:
 - Tradebot (Scalping Strategy for S&P 500) Written in NinjaScript or ThinkScript, depend on which platform.
-- Portfolio
+- Portfolios
-- Business Website
+- Business Websites
-- Scraping functions :):):)
+- Scraping functions :)
-- AI for the stuff I scrape :):)
+- AI for the stuff I scraped :)

 ## 🙋‍♂️ Social
   [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/philipliman)&nbsp;